 Web app -> EC2 running PgBouncer -> RDS instance

-Start by launching a new instance of Ubuntu Server 16.04 LTS.
+Start by launching a new instance of the latest LTS version of Ubuntu Server.
 Once the server is ready, ssh in.
 For the latest version of PgBouncer, we’ll use the official Postgres APT repository.

 sudo sh -c 'echo "deb https://apt.postgresql.org/pub/repos/apt/ $(lsb_release -cs)-pgdg main" > /etc/apt/sources.list.d/pgdg.list' wget --quiet -O - https://www.postgresql.org/media/keys/ACCC4CF8.asc | sudo apt-key add - sudo apt-get update sudo apt-get install pgbouncer

 /etc/pgbouncer/pgbouncer.ini.
 The important settings are:

 [databases] YOUR-DBNAME = host=YOUR-HOST port=5432 dbname=YOUR-DBNAME [pgbouncer] listen_addr = * listen_port = 6432 auth_type = md5 auth_file = /etc/pgbouncer/userlist.txt pool_mode = transaction server_reset_query =

 Use the same credentials as your database server.

 Start the Service

 Then reboot the server and confirm the process comes back up.

 psql -h 127.0.0.1 -p 6432 -d YOUR-DBNAME -U USERNAME1